wcandillon/react-native-expo-image-cache/README.md

-# React Native Image Cache and Progressive Loading based on Expo
+# React Native Image Cache and Progressive Loading

 React Native image cache and progressive loading for iOS and Android.
 Based on Expo Kit.